My Competitor Added AI. How Do I Catch Up?

 Conversational AI (growing) #

 Better, but still limited.
-The output is ephemeral, the interface is generic, and operational users in the field don't want to have a conversation.
+The output is ephemeral, the interface is generic, and field users don't want to have a conversation.
 They want a button that does the thing.

 Deep workflow integration (rare) #

-Level 3 is where AI generates actual applications, dashboards, and tools that match each customer's specific workflow.
-This is rare because it's architecturally hard.
-It requires API discovery, code generation, security inheritance, and per-tenant customization.
+AI generates actual applications, dashboards, and tools that match each customer's specific workflow.
+Rare because it's hard to build.

 This is also the only level that meaningfully moves retention.
-But very few competitors are here.
+Very few competitors are here.

-So when you see a competitor "add AI," ask yourself: which level did they ship?
-The answer is almost always Level 1 or Level 2.
+When you see a competitor "add AI," ask: which level did they ship?
+Almost always Level 1 or 2.
 You have more time than you think.

 Why Is "Just Add a Chatbot" the Wrong Response? #

-Only 12% of companies report achieving both cost reduction and revenue increase from their AI investments1.
-The other 88% spent money, shipped features, and saw no measurable business impact.
-Why?
+Only 12% of companies report both cost reduction and revenue increase from AI investments1.
+The other 88% spent money, shipped features, saw no business impact.

-Because most AI features solve the wrong problem.
+Most AI features solve the wrong problem.
 They optimize the generic experience instead of closing the per-customer workflow gap.
-Consider this: your customers are not the same person.
-A hospital using your platform needs completely different workflows than a roofing company.
+A hospital using your platform needs different workflows than a roofing company.
 A field technician needs different tools than a VP of Operations.

-When a CEO panics about a competitor's AI and says "we need AI too," the default response is a chatbot.
-It's the fastest thing to ship, it looks modern, and everyone from investors to prospects can see it.
-But chatbots are a horizontal feature, the same for every user.
-The AI feature that would actually drive adoption is different for every customer.
-That's why you can't just "add AI."
-You have to add the right AI for each customer.
+When a CEO panics and says "we need AI too," the default response is a chatbot.
+It's fast to ship, looks modern, everyone can see it.
+But chatbots are the same for every user.
+The AI that would actually drive adoption is different for every customer.

 The real competitive question #

 The question isn't "do we have AI?"
 It's "does our AI make this specific customer's workflow better than the alternative?"
-If every customer gets the same generic AI experience, you're running on a treadmill.
+If every customer gets the same AI, you're running on a treadmill.
 Your competitor is too.

 How Do You Catch Up in 90 Days Without a Full Rebuild? #

-More than 90% of companies plan to maintain or increase their AI investment in 20266.
+Most companies plan to maintain or increase AI investment in 20266.
 The budget is there.
-The question is how to deploy it strategically instead of reactively.
-Here's a practical framework.
+The question is how to deploy it strategically.
+Here's a framework.

 Week 1-2: Audit the real threat #

-Stop and look at what your competitor actually shipped.
-Don't read the press release.
+Look at what your competitor actually shipped.
 Use the product.
 Sign up for a trial.
-Have your CS team ask customers what they think of the competitor's AI features.
+Have your CS team ask customers what they think.

-You'll likely discover one of two things.
-Either the features are surface-level and your customers barely noticed, or there's a specific capability gap you need to close.
-Both are better than guessing.
+You'll discover one of two things.
+Either the features are surface-level and customers barely noticed, or there's a specific capability gap you need to close.

 Ask three questions: